mlochbaum/BQN/doc/under.md

         ⌊⌾(10⊸×) 3.524‿6.799‿2.031

-See how it works? `⌊` rounds down to an integer, but we can get it to round down to a decimal by first multiplying by 10 (single decimals are now integers), then rounding, then undoing that multiplication.
+See how it works? `⌊` rounds down to an integer, but we can get it to round down to a decimal by first multiplying by 10 (so that single decimals become integers), then rounding, then undoing that multiplication.
 A related idea is to not just round but produce a range.
 Suppose I want the arithmetic progression 4, 7, 10, ... <20.
 If I had the right range `↕n`, then it would be `4+3×↕n`, or `(4+3×⊢)↕n`.
 By using the *inverse* of this transformation function on the desired endpoint, I can make sure it's applied on the way out, and BQN figures out what to do on the way in as if by magic.

         ↕∘⌈⌾((4+3×⊢)⁼) 20

-Well, really it's a bit of simple algebra, but if it wants to wear a pointy hat and wave a wand around I won't judge.
+Well, really it's some simple algebra, but if it wants to wear a pointy hat and wave a wand around I won't judge.

 ## Left argument

 When called dyadically, Under applies `𝔽` dyadically, like [Over](compose.md#over).
 This doesn't affect the undoing part of Under, which still tries to put the result of `𝔽` back into `𝕩` for structural Under or invert `𝔾` for computational.
 In fact, `𝕨 𝔽⌾𝔾 𝕩` is equivalent to `(𝔾𝕨)˙⊸𝔽⌾𝔾 𝕩` so no exciting language stuff is happening here at all.

-But you can still do some cool stuff with it!
+But you can still do cool things with it!
 One pattern is simply to set `𝔽` to `⊣`, the [identity](identity.md) function that just returns its left argument.
 Now structural Under will replace everything that `𝔾` selects from `𝕩` with the corresponding values in `𝕨`.
 Here's an example that replaces elements with indices `1` and `2`.

         "abcd" ⊣⌾(1‿2⊸⊏) "0123"